 Extremaduran was first written in 16th century by the poet Diego Sánchez de Badajoz, whose play Farsas was written in the Sayagués dialect which included Extremaduran vocabulary.
 In the late 19th José María Gabriel y Galán wrote some of his poems in Extremaduran and started the cultured literary use of the language.

 This orthography was created by Ismael Carmona García, one of the best-known Extremaduran linguists.
-It was agreed by the Linguistic Committee of the OSCEC (Órganu de Seguimientu i Cordinación del Estremeñu i la su Coltura), a cultural association which promotes the Extremaduran language.
+It was approved by the Linguistic Committee of the OSCEC (Órganu de Seguimientu i Cordinación del Estremeñu i la su Coltura), a cultural association which promotes the Extremaduran language.

 Tolos ombris nacin libris i igualis en diniá i derechus.
 Comu gastan dela razón i del conocimientu, devin de portal-si comu ermanus unus con otrus.